 Should a student be removed from the classroom by a teacher because a teacher, in his or her professional judgment, has determined that the student is disrupting the learning environment under this Act, the teacher should describe the student's behavior in the information provided to the principal or assistant principal.
-If the principal or assistant principal disagrees with the teacher's decision to remove the student, the principal may return the student to the classroom.
+If the principal or assistant principal may return the student to the classroom.
 The teacher may request that the principal or assistant principal provide justification for returning the student to the classroom.
 A student does not have to be engaged in disruptive behavior as defined by Mississippi Code Annotated '37-11-54 (or the Act) to be removed from the classroom.
 A student may be removed from the classroom for other qualifying behavior under the school district's discipline plan.